jrunning/the-best-regex/README.md

     │   ├─ ruby/
     │   │  └─ ...
     │   └─ test-cases/
+    │      ├─ email-address-html5.yml
+    │      ├─ email-address-rfc5322.yml
     │      ├─ github-username.yml
     │      ├─ postal-code-ca.yml
     │      └─ postal-code-us.yml
-    ├─ github-username.js
-    ├─ github-username.notes.md
-    ├─ github-username.rb
-    ├─ postal-code-ca.js
-    ├─ postal-code-ca.notes.md
-    ├─ postal-code-ca.pl
+    ├─ email-address-html5.yml
-    ├─ postal-code-ca.perl6.pl
+    ├─ email-address-rfc5322.yml
-    ├─ postal-code-ca.rb
+    ├─ github-username.yml
-    ├─ postal-code-us.js
+    ├─ postal-code-ca.yml
-    ├─ postal-code-us.notes.md
+    ├─ postal-code-us.yml
-    ├─ postal-code-us.pl
+    ├─ postal-code-ca.yml
     └─ Rakefile

 ### Implementation files

-The root directory (`/`) contains one file for each implementation of each regular expression.
+The root directory (`/`) contains one file for each type of datum we want regular expressions for.
+They will be in a format that's machine-readable and (especially) human-readable, such as YAML.
 Files should have descriptive names that, when lexicographically sorted, have a logical order.

 If a regular expression is country-specific then the last part of the filename before the first `.` should be the country's ISO country code.
 Words in a filename should be separated by hyphens.
-Other conventions, such as the hypothetical Perl 6 instance above, or deeper hierarchy in the event that the number of files grows prohibitively large, will be determined as necessary.
+Other conventions or deeper hierarchy in the event that the number of files grows prohibitively large will be determined as necessary.

-The internal structure of an implementation file itself is TBD, and will depend on the target environment, but in general should be the simplest file that can be easily imported/included/required in that environment but should strive for readability.
+The internal structure of an implementation file itself is TBD.
+Among the elements it will have are:

-### Implementation notes files
+  * A very brief **title**

-Each set of implementation files (e.g. `github-username.*` should have a counterpart at the same level containing, in Markdown format, implementation notes, links to or excerpts from specifications or resources from which the implementations were derived, and any necessary license notes regarding same.
+  * A **notes** section, formatted in Markdown, for further description, implementation notes, links to or excerpts from specifications or resources from which the implementations were derived, and any necessary license notes regarding same.
-This file will have the same name (until the first dot) followed by `.notes.md`, e.g. `github-username.notes.md`.
-The structure of this file is TBD.
+  * A **captures** section describing the capturing groups and their names and indices
+  * An **implementations** section meeting the following requirements (to achieve the above Goals):
+    * It must accommodate multiple implementations.
+    * A simple method of "tagging" must be devised to indicate, both to human readers and to automated testing processes, what environments each implementation is expected to work in.
+    * Each implementation must be expressed in two ways: A single-line regular expression, and a multi-line regular expression with comments.
+    * Each implementation must have the same capturing groups.
+Named captures are strongly preferred for all environments that support them.

 ### Test suites